 Does it hurt?

-I use a two-step topical anesthetic process which is specifically designed for use with Permanent Makeup.
+I use a two-step topical anesthetic process which is specifically designed for use with Permanent Cosmetics.

 Most of my clients remain very comfortable throughout the entire procedure and some have even fallen asleep.

 Since every person is different, some people feel a little pressure or pinching and some feel nothing at all.

 Is it safe?